As the owner of a startup, you understand that money is often a challenge when it comes to hiring.

 You can also offer lower-cost options such in-house mentoring, computer classes, and a library of books on development.

 For startups, hiring your first team members and even moving forward and increasing your team, takes careful strategizing and much forethought.

-This goes beyond benefits.
-It requires out of the box thinking, strong company values, an excellent company culture, and sometimes a bit of flex time.
+.
+It requires out-of-the-box thinking, strong company values, an excellent company culture, and sometimes a bit of flex time.